 It has previously been found in North America, Asia and Europe.

 The first symptoms are usually pale green leaves.
 The underside of affected leaves may show a sparse or dense white layer covering the entire leaf surface (figure 1).

-Affected leaves may appear mottle and then yellow and may fall prematurely (figure 2), or they may collapse.
+Affected leaves may appear mottled and then yellow and may fall prematurely (figure 2), or they may collapse.
 Plants can be stunted and produce small pale leaves with few or no flower production (figure 3).

 Early symptoms of downy mildew infection may be difficult to detect as the characteristic white downy growth is restricted to the underside of leaves, and leaf symptoms may be confused with nutritional deficiencies or mite damage.

 The disease is spread over short distances via water splash.
 It can be spread over long distances by spores dispersed in air currents, movement of infected asymptomatic cuttings, and possibly in seed.

 Infected seed when sown, may produce systemically infected plants.
 Such plants may have a long latent period before symptoms are seen.

 - monitoring for disease symptoms

 The host range apparently includes only cultivated and wild species of impatiens.